 - If a defendant “jumps bail” or fails to appear.

 - Committing a crime while released on bail.

 - Violating a condition of bail, such as failing to stay away from the crime victim.

 As a San Antonio bail bondsman, I will secure your bond with the court and you will pay a % of the bond as a fee to McRae Bail Bonds.
 If you fail to appear in court, I am required to pay the entire bail bond to the court and will require your co-signer to reimburse me the full amount AND I may use a bounty hunter to find you and return you to jail in order to get my money back from the court.

 If you have posted bail for a crime you’ve been accused of, don’t complicate your life more by violating the terms of your bail and have a judge revoke your bond.
-If you have any questions about the terms, I am here to help and will answer all your questions so you can stay out of jail unless you’ve been convicted of the crime.
+If you have any questions about how to get revoked bond reinstated, I am here to help and will answer all your questions so you can stay out of jail unless you’ve been convicted of the crime.